fdslrm/Binder-CVXPY/README.md

 # Binder-CVXPY
-A Binder repository for EBLUP-NE using CVXPY and SciPy
+A Binder repository for [EBLUP-NE paper](https://github.com/fdslrm/EBLUP-NE) using CVXPY and SciPy